GyL-MassiveDynamics/field-lab/frameworks/UFO/AXIOMS.md

 Belonging is not a consequence of structure.
 It is a condition of possibility of structure.

+Belonging to the regime is not determined by internal properties of a configuration.
+It is fixed by the condition O(Φ).

 Consistency does not guarantee belonging.
 Structure does not imply validity.